 |Student Conduct||The Villas, Mariner’s Landing, SPRC Rm.
 202|

 GradImages® will be the official photographer at your graduation ceremony.
 Three pictures will be taken of each graduate—a close-up shot, one while receiving his or her diploma and another after crossing the stage.
 Also, a class picture and group pictures of selected students (Study Abroad, PTK, DES, etc.) will be taken.
-Your photos will be available to view and order by visiting our website at www.gradimages.com.
-Simply enter your Last Name, your School Name: School, and select 2019 from the dropdown menu.
+Your photos will be available to view and order by visiting their website at www.gradimages.com.
+Simply enter your Last Name, your School Name: School, and select 2020 from the dropdown menu.
 Once you see your name, click on the link to view your photos.

 Degree and enrollment verification